EzzioMoreira/openssh/README.md

 ## Installing OpenSSH

-Installing OpenSSH from the Settings UI on Windows Server 2019 or Windows 10 1809 OpenSSH client and server are installable features of Windows 7, 10.
+Installing OpenSSH from the Settings UI on Windows Server 2016 - 2019, Windows 10 or Windows 7.

 The prerequisite for installing openssh: (powershell 5.0) for upgrade follows the Powershell upgrade link.